agera-edc/MinimumViableDataspace/docs/developer/continuous-deployment/continuous_deployment.md

 ## Azure Location for MVD Deployments

-To change the location where MVD instances will be deployed to, you can optionally change the location in the [variables.tf file](../../../deployment/terraform/dataspace/variables.tf) for the dataspace authority and in the [variables.tf file](../../../deployment/terraform/participant/variables.tf).
+To change the location where MVD instances will be deployed to, you can optionally change the location in the [variables.tf file](../../../deployment/terraform/dataspace/variables.tf) for the dataspace authority and in the [variables.tf file](../../../deployment/terraform/participant/variables.tf) for dataspace participants.